MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 For a failover cluster in Windows Server 2016 or Windows Server 2019 to be considered an officially supported solution by Microsoft, the solution must meet the following criteria.

 - All hardware and software components must meet the qualifications for the appropriate logo.
-For Windows Server 2016, this is the “Certified for Windows Server 2016” logo.
-For Windows Server 2019, this is the “Certified for Windows Server 2019” logo.
+For Windows Server 2016, this is the "Certified for Windows Server 2016" logo.
+For Windows Server 2019, this is the "Certified for Windows Server 2019" logo.
 For more information about what hardware and software systems have been certified, please visit the Microsoft [Windows Server Catalog](https://www.windowsservercatalog.com/default.aspx) site.

 - The fully configured solution (servers, network, and storage) must pass all tests in the validation wizard, which is part of the failover cluster snap-in.